raceintospace/raceintospace/README.md

 Further information can be found at the [release page](https://github.com/raceintospace/raceintospace/releases/tag/v2.0.0).
 The [game manual](https://github.com/raceintospace/raceintospace/blob/master/doc/manual/manual.md
 ) can be viewed from our docs section.

+Note for MacOS players: To run the .app file in MacOS, right-click->`Open` the .app file, or run `xattr -c raceintospace.app` to de-quarantine the app.
+Additionally, run `brew install sdl12-compat`.
+These two requirements will be automated in a future release.

 # License

 Race  Into Space  is distributed  under GNU  General Public  License